Legionella Bacteria Testing

 To maintain compliance, our team of technical environmental professionals will assist facilities with water sampling for testing purposes.
 We do so in accordance with guidelines and protocols set forth by the CDC, ASHRAE, Health Department, and CMS.

-- Sampling and analysis performed by IEA’s team of technical environmental professionals performed using an Environmental Legionella Isolation Techniques Evaluation (ELITE) Program Laboratory.
+- Samples collected by IEA’s team of technical environmental professionals are analyzed using an Environmental Legionella Isolation Techniques Evaluation (ELITE) Program Laboratory.

-- Adherence to set parameters for water quality to identify ideal conditions in which bacteria may exist or grow.
+- IEA will monitor set parameters for water quality to identify ideal conditions in which bacteria may exist or grow.
 These include temperature, free chlorine and pH levels.

-- Dedicated oversight of system sampling through strict management of sampling locations and mapping documentation.
+- IEA will provide dedicated oversight of system sampling through strict management of sampling locations and mapping documentation.

 Once sampling and testing are complete, IEA follows up with accurate reporting based on the individual client’s needs and requirements.
 From start to finish, IEA provides facilities with the tools needed to ensure regulatory compliance and facility integrity with thorough testing and reporting of results.
 Reporting includes: